PeterPawn/decoder/README.md

 For each export file, the specified (or implicit) password is only used to encrypt a random value, which will be stored under "Password" in the header of an export file.
 Every encoded value within the export file uses this random value as key.
 It looks a little bit strange, but this random value is encoded with a length of 32 byte, while only the first 16 byte are used for encryption/decryption and the 2nd 16 byte are simply a repetition of the 1st 16 byte.
 If a password was provided while exporting the data, its MD5 hash value is used as the key to encrypt the random key and if the password was omitted, the hash is built from the 'SerialNumber' (with newline at the end) and the 'maca' content (a newline at its end is needed too).

 If you want to decode an export file, which was created with a password, you need to know exactly this password to decode any data, because the random encryption key from the "Password" field in its header can't be decoded without it (it uses a strong AES-256 encryption).
 If the data was exported without a password, you need the device, where the file was created on or you need to know the 'SerialNumber' and 'maca' values of the source device.

+The C implementation needs an OpenSSL version to be built and any C library - it should work with 'glibc' and 'uClibc' without problems.
+If any changes are needed to use 'dietlibc', your pull requests are very welcome.

 ### License changes and limitations:
 It's not allowed any longer to create a 'lean & mean' version (without comments and/or copyright notices) for other projects from any script or any other source file in this project after the 'v0.2_freeze' branch.